Essential Layering for Bikepacking: The Six-pack Method

 Against the body, a thin merino layer works well for several reasons: it maintains its insulating properties when damp with sweat or moisture, it will dry well by wicking moisture via body heat, and equally as important, it resists odor.
 Ideally, this base layer will be one that’s robust enough to last and look good enough to be your main riding top in cool weather.
-Most of us bring this long-sleeve merino layer in addition to a short-sleeve merino T. The two can be layered for a little more warmth or kept separate to have a dry/clean-ish layer available for camp or civilization.
+Most of us bring this long-sleeve merino layer in addition to a short-sleeve merino T-shirt.
+The two can be layered for a little more warmth or kept separate to have a dry/clean-ish layer available for camp or civilization.

 Smartwool Merino 150

 Logan: I still have an old Smartwool Merino 150 top in rotation that I bought back in 2011.
 I can’t say that it’s appropriate for wearing in public at this point, with about a dozen holes in it, but it still works as a base layer.
-Since then, Smartwool started making their 150 tops with a moderate 87% Merino Wool and 13% Nylon blend to make it more durable.
+Since then, Smartwool started making their 150 tops with a moderate 87% Merino Wool and 13% Nylon blend to make them more durable.
 I recently got this one and really like it.
 It’s slightly more fitting and stretchy than my old one, which is a good thing.
 Instead of getting saggy and loose once I get sweaty on a ride, it keeps its shape.
-I look forward to ten years with this one too.
+I look forward to 10 years with this one too.
 And the funky plant-dyed finish is icing on the cake.

-Logan: The Escalator and Lory Merino long sleeve shirts come in two flavors: henley or crew.
+Logan: The Escalator and Lory Merino long-sleeve shirts come in two flavors: henley or crew.
 Both are made in the USA from 34% merino and 66% polyester.
 The merino layer sits next to the skin and is designed to pull away moisture while regulating temperature.
 The Escalator (men’s) and Lory (women’s) merino henleys and crews are perfect for cold morning rollouts or layering.
 They’re slightly more stylish than a simple long-sleeve T-shirt, making them double as a base layer or a single layer.
 And the fit is spot on.
 We don’t have as many miles on these as other garments in this roundup, but so far, we’re very impressed.
 They seem to live up to their claims and feel well-made and durable to boot.
-They’re not as light and cool as a long-sleeve merino T, but they seem slightly longer lasting.
+They’re not as light and cool as a long-sleeve merino tee, but they seem slightly longer lasting.

 Budget Alternatives: Merino wool is usually pretty expensive, but it’s worth the investment to many of us.
 There are a few cheaper alternatives, however.
-Meriwool offers a 100% merino baselayer for $60 that we’ve heard folks mention.
+Meriwool offers a 100% merino baselayer for $60 that we’ve seen folks mention.
 There are also plenty of cheaper non-wool alternatives, such as the $40 REI lightweight synthetic baselayer.